PricelessToolkit/MailBoxGuard/README.md

 # Long Range "LoRa" Universal MailBox Sensor

-### Can be integrated with Home Assistant, used via WhatsApp, or operated completely offline.
+### Can be integrated with Home Assistant, used via WhatsApp, or be operated offline.

 <img src="img/mailbox_ha.jpg"/>